 When the put option expires in September, the stock is trading at $55.
 You keep the income from selling the puts as profit, while your short position in the stock makes zero loss/profit.
 Therefore, you earn $250.

 When the September option expiration date arrives, the stock price has jumped to $65.
 Here, you would lose $1,000 on your short position in the stock, but this is offset by the $300 you received from the put options.
-So your net loss is $700 ($1000 - $300).
-This is the only scenario where you would realize a loss.
+So your net unrealized loss is $700 ($1000 - $300).
+This is the only scenario where you would realize a loss if you closed your positions for the 100 shares.

 Therefore, the belief of "Unlimited Risk" in covered puts is not quite accurate.
 This complete misinformation of "unlimited risk" prevents novice traders from selling options while professional traders make money.